 To be dropped from the class, it is the student's responsibility to drop online through WebAdvisor or through the Admissions and Records Office.
 Do not assume you will be dropped if you stop participating in class.
-If you stop participating and fail to drop the class by the last drop date (9/2/22), it is possible that you will receive an F in the course.
+If you stop participating and fail to drop the class by the last drop date (1/28/22), it is possible that you will receive an F in the course.
 Community College Student Health and Wellness Resources, tools, and trainings regarding health, mental health, wellness, basic needs and more designed for California community college students, faculty and staff are available on the California Community Colleges Health & Wellness website.
 Wellness Central is a free online health and wellness resource that is available 24/7 in your space at your pace.
-Students seeking to request a counseling appointment for academic advising or general counseling can email counseling@redwoods.edu COVID Classroom Protocols Masks are recommended, but not required, for students in the classroom.
-Students may choose to bring their own appropriate cloth face covering or surgical face masks.
-The mask should be worn so as to cover both nose and mouth.
+Students seeking to request a counseling appointment for academic advising or general counseling can email counseling@redwoods.edu COVID Classroom Protocols Masks are required for all students in the classroom.
+Refusal to comply with COVID classroom protocols is grounds for dismissal from the classroom.
+Students may choose to bring their own appropriate cloth face covering or surgical face masks, and these masks must be worn at all times in the indoor classroom, other public indoor spaces, and outdoors when gathering with others in groups of more than four.
+Bandanas, neck gaiters, or 'buffs' are not effective face coverings.
+The mask must be worn so as to cover both nose and mouth.
+The mask should not have an exhalation valve or vent.
+This is to help prevent spread of respiratory droplets which may carry disease, even if one is asymptomatic.
 Students should also maximize the amount of physical distance between themselves and other students.
 If you have been exposed to COVID-19, are exhibiting symptoms of COVID-19, or have tested positive for COVID-19, you should immediately let me know, self-quarantine, and not attend class sessions.
+For the sake of heightened classroom hygiene, students should avoid touching their eyes, nose, and mouth.
+This includes no eating in the classroom.
 Students should wash/sanitize hands after interactions with others and/or entering or leaving class.